speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 // CHECK-NEXT: %1 = arith.constant 2
 ```

 The second line must **immediately follow** the first (no blank lines, comments, or other operations).
-Use sparingly—it makes tests brittle.
+Use sparingly, it makes tests brittle.

 **When to use:** Verifying specific instruction sequence (e.g., "constant must be immediately before use for some optimization").